Skip to main content

 Prendre RDV en visioséance

-The gaze on one's qualities and flaws.
-Healthy view is lucid without being severe.
+The view brought to one's qualities and defects.
+A healthy vision is lucid without being severe.
 It recognizes strengths without overestimating them and weaknesses without drowning in them.

 3. Self-confidence

-The belief you can act effectively.
-This is the behavioral component, most trainable by CBT via mastery experiences (Bandura).
+The belief that one is capable of acting effectively.
+This is the behavioral component, the most trainable by CBT through experiences of mastery (Bandura).

 The 3 problematic postures

 Low self-esteem: chronic self-devaluation, conviction of not deserving.
-Linked to depression, social anxiety, affective dependencies.
-Fragile high self-esteem: appearance of confidence but collapses at first failure.
-Typical of narcissism: zero tolerance to criticism, permanent validation need.
-Healthy self-esteem: stable, lucid, benevolent.
-Can recognize errors without collapsing.
-Doesn't need comparison.
+Linked to depression, social anxiety, emotional dependencies.
+Fragile and high self-esteem: appearance of confidence, but which collapses at the first failure.
+Typical of the narcissist: zero tolerance to criticism, need for permanent validation.
+Healthy self-esteem: stable, lucid, caring.
+Can recognize one's errors without collapsing.
+Has no need to compare.

 Restructuring self-critical thoughts

-Low self-esteem people's internal dialogue contains recurring schemas: "I'm useless," "I'm worth nothing," "everyone's better than me."
-CBT doesn't try to replace them with artificial positive thoughts ("I'm great"), but with fair thoughts ("I have strengths and weaknesses, like everyone").
+The inner dialogue of people with low self-esteem contains recurring patterns: "I'm worthless," "I'm not worth anything," "everyone is better than me."
+CBT does not seek to replace them with artificial positive thoughts ("I'm amazing"), but with just thoughts ("I have strengths and weaknesses, like everyone else").

-Exercise: at each self-criticism, ask: "would I speak this way to my best friend?".
-If not—which is almost always the case—reformulate.
+Exercise: with each self-criticism, ask yourself: "would I talk this way to my best friend?".
+If not — which is almost always the case — reformulate.

 Exposure to imperfection

-Many low-esteem people avoid situations risking to show themselves imperfect: speaking up, negotiating, asking, asserting opinion.
-These avoidances reinforce fragility conviction.
+Many people with low self-esteem avoid situations where they risk appearing imperfect: speaking up, negotiating, asking, asserting an opinion.
+These avoidances reinforce the conviction of being fragile.

-CBT proposes desensitization experiences: voluntarily showing imperfection in safe contexts, and observing the world doesn't collapse.
+CBT proposes desensitization experiences: voluntarily showing oneself as imperfect in safe contexts, and observing that the world does not collapse.

 Mindfulness as antidote to judgment

-Christophe André massively contributed to introducing mindfulness in France.
+Christophe André massively contributed to the introduction of mindfulness in France.
 His logic: self-esteem suffers from permanent judgment.
-Mindfulness teaches observing without judging—including one's own thoughts.
-This trainable skill transforms inner dialogue quality.
+Mindfulness teaches to observe without judging — including one's own thoughts.
+This trainable skill transforms the quality of inner dialogue.

 Besoin d'en parler ?